-You do not need to apply to the Trust directly as an application for funding can be completed at the same time as your application for admission to the University.
+You do not need to apply to the Trust directly as an application for funding can be made as part of your application for admission to the University.

 If you wish to be considered for a scholarship from the Trust, you must complete the funding section of the online application form via the Applicant Portal expressing your wish to be considered for funding and, although you will be considered for all awards that you may be eligible for, you are welcome to provide details of any specific scholarships for which you wish to be considered.

-The University’s Graduate Admissions web pages contain guidance for applicants on the application process.
+The University’s Postgraduate Admissions web pages contain guidance for applicants on the application process.
 In addition, there are help pages applicants can link to directly once the online application is started.
 You can also view those help pages by clicking on the relevant link(s) below:

 Academic History; Additional Information; Adjustments; College Membership; Contact Details; Employment History; English Language; Equal Opportunity; Finances; Funding Application; Nationality & Visa; Other Information; Personal Details; Reference Request; Research.

 There are many funding opportunities at Cambridge from a wide variety of sources including the Cambridge Trust, Gates Cambridge, Colleges, Departments, Research Councils and central University funds.
-Applicants are required to complete the funding section of the graduate application form via the Applicant Portal.
+Applicants are required to complete the funding section of the postgraduate application form via the Applicant Portal.
 Applicants may use the Cambridge Funding Search to find out which type of funding they might be eligible for, and how and when to apply.

 In the Funding Application section, you should include significant income from all sources, including salaries, business profit, rents and dividends, as many of our scholarships require evidence of financial need.